JanusAQP: Efficient Partition Tree Maintenance for Dynamic Approximate Query Processing: System Architecture

 \subsection{Construction and Optimization API}

-First, we overview how users construct synopsis data structures in \sys.
-Unlike systems like BlinkDB~\cite{agarwal2013blinkdb}, \sys does not use a single synopsis to answer all queries.
+\reviewtwo{ First, we overview how users construct synopsis data structures in \sys.
+In order to simplify the description of our system, for now, we consider that unlike systems like BlinkDB~\cite{agarwal2013blinkdb}, \sys does not use a single synopsis to answer all queries.
+Instead, \sys constructs a different synopsis for each different query template that the user is interested in.
+In Subsection~\ref{subsection:discussion} we describe how we can construct a single synopsis that can answer different query templates.
 Much like index construction in a database, users choose which attributes to include in the synopsis structure.
-Each synopsis can answer query templates of the following form:
+Each synopsis can answer query templates of the following form:}